ouyen/qndxx-beijing/README.md

-# Automatic completion the QNDXXX in Beijing
+# Automatic completion the QNDXX in Beijing

 ## Instructions